ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/dialog_add_file_browser/README.md

 ### Adding "Browse Server" button

 To assign the filebrowser plugin to an element inside of a dialog box, set the "filebrowser" property.
-For example in *\_source/plugins/image/dialogs/image.js* there is:
+For example in the `image` plugin source there is:

     {
             type : 'button',